 Does your healthy exercise heart rate change with age?

-In short, yes it does.
-While you might think that there are things that you can do to stop the effects of aging ( and in some cases, that is entirely possible) as you age your optimal heart rate while exercising is going to drop no matter what you do.
+While you might think that there are things that you can do to stop the effects of aging, as you age your optimal heart rate while exercising is going to drop no matter what you do.